The beautiful Brúarfoss Waterfall - is this the bluest River in Iceland

 The current steel beam bridge, which was erected in 1966, stands on the pillars of the old bridge.
 It was not built for cars, only for horses and pedestrians.

-I have seen the spring-fed river being referred to as a glacial river originating in Langjökull glacier and thus the colour, but that is Hvítá river, not Brúará.
+I have seen the spring-fed river being referred to as a glacial river originating in Langjökull glacier, and thus the colour, but that is Hvítá river, not Brúará.
 And they merge much further down the river.

-The water in Brúará river is churning so it is both white and blue
+The beautiful Brúarfoss Waterfall - is this the bluest River in IcelandThe water in the Brúará river is churning, so it is both white and blue

 I have also read that this waterfall is in the Hítará river, but that river runs in West Iceland and has a small Brúarfoss waterfall, which has nothing to do with the Brúarfoss waterfall in the Brúará river here upcountry in South Iceland.